Malamatiyya: Values and principles

 All of the external humiliation and embarrassment was in accordance of the virtue ikhalas or "perfect sincerity".
 The Malamatiyya believed that the key to sincerity is refutation of all but the Known.

 Futuwwa

 The self-scrutiny and self-criticism of the Malamatiyya were interwoven into a highly acclaimed social code based on chivalry and altruism The Malamatiyyas performed self-sacrificial acts that were also common to other groups at the time.
 The malamatiyyas were associated with Futuwwa, or guilds that practiced chivalry.
-The Malamatiyya and Futuwwa practiced similar attitudes about ithar, self-sacrifice.
+The Malamatiyya and Futuwwa practiced similar attitudes about Īthār, self-sacrifice.
 Though they were distinct groups, "the tariqa of the Malamatiyya gradually fused with the tradition of chivalry".
 However this was not uncommon as other groups including the Qalandariyya also sported chivalry as one of their main tenets.
 The Malamatiyya in particular benefitted from their affiliation with the Futuwwa.
 They used the Futuwwas as a means to keep their secrecy; many of the Malamatiyya disguised their mystical life as social futuwwa.